Musée Rodin

-While living in the Villa des Brillants, Rodin used the Hôtel Biron as his workshop from 1908, and subsequently donated his entire collection of sculptures – along with paintings by Vincent van Gogh, Claude Monet and Pierre-Auguste Renoir that he had acquired – to the French State on the condition that they turn the buildings into a museum dedicated to his works.
+While living in the Villa des Brillants, Rodin used the Hôtel Biron as his workshop from 1908 onwards.
+Hôtel Biron had been designed by the architect Jean Aubert and Rodin donated his entire collection of sculptures, along with paintings by Vincent van Gogh, Claude Monet and Pierre-Auguste Renoir he had acquired to the French State on the condition that they turn the buildings into a museum dedicated to his works.
 The Musée Rodin contains most of Rodin's significant creations, including The Thinker, The Kiss and The Gates of Hell.
 Many of his sculptures are displayed in the museum's extensive garden.
 The museum includes a room dedicated to the works of Camille Claudel and one of the two castings of The Mature Age.

 The gardens around the museum building contain many of the famous sculptures in natural settings.
 Behind the museum building are a small lake and casual restaurant.
 Additionally, the nearby Métro stop, Varenne, features some of Rodin's sculptures on the platform.
 The building is served by Métro (Line 13), RER (Line C: Invalides) and bus (69, 82, 87, 92).

 Permanent collections

 Sculptures

-Rodin's sculptures are the work of an artist who chose to defy the norms of his time.
-Among the works of his youth, Man with a Broken Nose appears out of step with contemporary aesthetic norms, while The Age of Bronze rejects contemporary mechanisms of physical expression.
+Among the works of Rodin's youth, Man with a Broken Nose appears out of step with contemporary aesthetic norms, while The Age of Bronze rejects contemporary mechanisms of physical expression.
 This absence of artifice, like the nudity of The Thinker or Adam and Eve guarantees the timelessness of Rodin's works.

+The the large gardens of the Musée Rodin showcase the most famous bronze sculptures, including The Gates of Hell, The Thinker, The Kiss, and The Burgher of Calais.

-The artist also stands out by the monumental aspect of some of his works: Balzac, The Burghers of Calais or the impressive, unfinished The Gates of Hell, which contains many elements representing the major works of Rodin (The Thinker, Ugolino, The Kiss or the Three Shades).
+The artist also stands out by the monumental aspect of some of his works: Balzac, The Burghers of Calais or the impressive, unfinished The Gates of Hell, which contains many elements representing the major works of Rodin (The Thinker, Ugolino, The Kiss or The Three Shades).